mvolkmann/blog/src/chess.md

    if they take back they expose a more valuable piece.
 1. Activate your king in the end game, especially when the opponent queen has been captured.
+1. A stalemate occurs when a players king is not in check and they have no legal moves.
+Avoid putting the opponent in this position when winning and try to get into this position when losing.

 ## Notation